 High-barrier appeals: These are appeals you make when the contact is happy to oblige your first ask.
 E.g., asking if their employer has a matching gift program, asking for a higher donation amount, or volunteering or peer-to-peer fundraising requests.

 Low-barrier appeals: These requests are negotiations that agents make when a contact can’t accept your first request.
-Low-barrier appeals can be in the forms of a smaller amount if a contact can’t make a major donation or other ways of contributing to the cause. (e.g., sharing the fundraiser among friends, filling out a survey, etc.)
+Low-barrier appeals can be in the form of a smaller amount if a contact can’t make a major donation or other ways of contributing to the cause. (e.g., sharing the fundraiser among friends, filling out a survey, etc.)

-Adequate training to a phonathon caller will help them understand when to reach higher, negotiate lower or stick to the first request.
+Adequate training for a phonathon caller will help them understand when to reach higher, negotiate lower or stick to the first request.
 For a detailed guide on volunteer training and management, read Manage New Volunteers To Run An Efficient Phonebank.

 5. Maintain clean, automatic records

-Phonathon managers often add tasks for volunteers to report a number of contacts contacted, total dollar amount pledged, unspecified pledges, etc. While this is a crucial task in any campaign, manual paperwork is a time-consuming, tedious process.
+Phonathon managers often add tasks for volunteers to report the number of contacts contacted, total dollar amount pledged, unspecified pledges, etc. While this is a crucial task in any campaign, manual paperwork is a time-consuming, tedious process.
 It also leaves room for error when transferring that information to your database.

 - You get all relevant information about every donor on your system.
 This makes your conversations personalized and human.